 This makes this an ideal dish for nights when you don’t have a whole lot of time to cook.
 Let the shrimp work their magic, nestled with peas on strands of lemon- and mint-scented spaghetti.

-1 Cook the spaghetti: Bring a large pot of water to a boil.
-Add 1 teaspoon of the salt and the spaghetti.
-Cook, stirring occasionally, for 8 minutes, or until the pasta is tender but still has some bite.
+Bring a large pot of salted water to a boil.
+Add the spaghetti and cook, stirring occasionally, for 8 minutes, or until the pasta is tender but still has some bite.

 Scoop out 1 1/2 cups of starchy pasta cooking water with a heatproof measuring cup.
 Drain the spaghetti and, without rinsing, return it to the pan.
 Add 1/2 cup of the pasta cooking water and 1 tablespoon of olive oil; toss well and set aside.
 Reserve the remaining pasta cooking water.

-2 Cook the shrimp: In a skillet over medium-high heat, heat the remaining 2 tablespoons olive oil.
+In a skillet over medium-high heat, heat the remaining 2 tablespoons olive oil.
 When it is hot, add the garlic.
 Cook, stirring, for 1 minute.
-Add the shrimp, black pepper, and crushed red pepper.
+Add the shrimp, 1/2 teaspoon of the salt, black pepper, and crushed red pepper.

 Cook, stirring constantly, for 2 minutes, or until the shrimp start to turn bright pink; they will not be fully cooked at this point.
 Scoop out and remove the garlic.
 Tip the shrimp and chili flakes into the pot with the pasta.

-3 Finish the dish: Set the pot of pasta over low heat.
-Add the ricotta, parsley, lemon zest, and 1/2 cup of the remaining pasta cooking liquid.
+Set the pot of pasta over low heat.
+Add the ricotta, parsley, lemon zest, 1/2 teaspoon salt, and 1/2 cup of the remaining pasta cooking liquid.